iamthecage/pyseneye-windows/README.rst

 Quickstart
 ----------
+Download both Seneye_SUD_v_2.0.16.cat and Seneye_SUD_v_2.0.16.inf, then install the driver. (you will need to uninstall this driver in Device Mangager and delete the files when prompted to use the Seneye Connect App)

 Install pyseneye using ``pip``: ``$ pip install pyseneye``.
 Once that is complete you can import the SUDevice class and connect to your device.